 May be what Dr. Kalam has to say here applies to a different era of workers altogether and might have been more suitable given the circumstances back then.
 But definitely not today or in future.
 The world is changing and so are companies.
 We are living in the age of digital startups where majority of the Fortune Global 10 or 50 companies were once startups and founded by energetic entrepreneurs who wanted to change the way the world works.
 Dr. Kalam, too, had entrepreneurial spirit within him, there is no doubt about that.
 But, may be this quote has to do with the overall ecosystem and applies to only a select class of workers?
 Quite possible.

-Entrepreneurs today are trying to build companies that have a family type work culture.
-Today’s work spaces and work from home facilities support this changing trend.
-Founders today consider their employees as their colleagues and not as labors.
-Unfortunately, we are talking about this in a country where the legal system still doesn’t recognize any working class employee other than ‘labor’, at least on paper.
-For those labors, yes, this quote is right.
+Entrepreneurs today are trying to build companies that have a family-type work culture.
+Today’s workspaces and work from home facilities support this changing trend.
+Founders today consider their employees as their colleagues and not as laborers.
+Unfortunately, we are talking about this in a country where the legal system still doesn’t recognize any working-class employee other than ‘labor’, at least on paper.
+For those laborers, yes, this quote is right.
 In the License Raj India, Kalam was right.
-In the pre digital era where factories were run by mafia type business bosses and goons, Kalam was right.
+In the pre-digital era where factories were run by mafia-type business bosses and goons, Kalam was right.

 My point is simple.
 If you don’t ‘want to’ love your company, don’t expect the company to love you anyway in the first place.
 You as an employee or a service provider have to love your company/employer/customer first rather than expecting them to love you.

 Progressive companies of today still want to love employees first.
 They are creating beautiful and productive work places and have never before found employee benefits.
 They are talking about creating a culture that would attract like-minded talent.
 Why do you think they are doing this?
 It is love so that you also love staying around.

 If the love equation doesn’t happen or doesn’t work, either of you will leave the other one in the equation.
 To stay in the relationship, love is essential.